Badhshala

 Badhshala (English: Slaughter House) is a 2013 Nepali historical drama film written and directed by Manoj Pandit and produced by Mohaan Dotel under the banner of Smashing Apple.
-It features Dayahang Rai, Saugat Malla, Khagendra Lamichhane, Anup Baral, and Arpan Thapa.
+It features Saugat Malla, Dayahang Rai, Khagendra Lamichhane, Anup Baral, and Arpan Thapa.
 Badhshala concerns the torture done by the Nepali Army to the Maoists during the Nepalese Civil War.
 It was briefly banned in Nepal but was cleared for screening after filmmakers deleted the "problematic torture scenes".

 Synopsis

 The film is based on the tortures carried out by the Nepali Army on Maoists during the Nepalese Civil War (1996–2006).
 It shows that innocents and Maoists detainees were forced to sign a paper saying that they were Maoists, and they were later killed by the army in a jungle.
 The army also asks them to reveal information about their leader; if they refuse, they are taken to a jungle where they will see detainees being brutally murdered, implying that they will be killed if they do not reveal the information.